 After my PhD, I was a postdoc in Matt Daugherty's lab at the University of California Riverside.
 With Matt and collaborators from USDA, I worked on developing spatiotemporal models aimed at understanding the landscape-level dynamics of a recent insect invasion.
-Currently, I am a postdoc in Stephanie Melles lab at Ryerson University, Toronto where I am developing geospatial visualization tools and spatial models that improve on our current understanding of mercury contamination in sport fishes.
+In my second postdoc with Stephanie Melles lab at Ryerson University, Toronto I developed geospatial visualization tools and structural equation models to improve on our current understanding of mercury contamination in sport fishes.
+Currently, I am a postdoc in the labs of Gretchen Hansen and Dan Larkin at the University of Minnesota researching on the impact of invasive Eurasian Watermilfoil.
 Overall, I consider myself as a spatial ecologist with a bias for conservation-oriented research, irrespective of the system or taxa.

 Completed Research Projects